dustinhaarmeyer/Keylock/README.md

 Keysafe Box with a lots of keys and one Lock.
 Every Key has a RFID Tag.
 Known Users have their own RFID Card / Tag.
 Other users use a Web-Form to get a code to open the box.

 Known Users:
+   Take Key:
-- Press "#" on the Keypad, than press "A" to took a key     "B" to bring it back
+- Press "*" on the Keypad
-A:
-- Hold his RFID Tag / Card on the RFID Scanner
+- Hold your RFID Tag on the Scanner
-- If the card is correct the Door opens and he can took the key he want to have
+- The Door opens
+- You can take the Key you want, close the Door
-- Hold the RFID Tag of the key he want to took
+- Hold the Tag on the Key you picked on the Scanner

+(Not working yet:)
+   Bring Key back:
-- Close the Door and press ""
+- Press "" on the Keypad

-B:
-- Hold the RFID Tag of the Key on the Reader
+- Hold the RFID Tag of the Key on the Scanner
-- If the card / Tag is correct the door opens and he can bring the key back
+- The Door opens
-- Close the door and press ""
+- Bring the Key back and Close the Door
+- Press "" on the Keypad

 Unknown Users: